Statistical physics of learning in high-dimensional chaotic systems: FORCE training

-Finally, in Fig.\ref{PCA} we consider the task of learning $f(t)=3\sin (t/2)/2$.
-On the right panel {we plot the projection of $\underline w$ during learning on the first two principal components of the autocorrelation matrix $\langle \underline{x}^T(t)\underline{x}(t) \rangle_t$ computed once $f(t)$ has been learned}.
-The dots on this plot represent the position in the projected PCA space of the dynamics after 1, 5 and 10 periods of $f(t)$.
-Therefore we clearly see that the dynamics converges very fast to a small region and then moves very slowly.
-In the right panel of the same figure, we also plot the performance of the network if we stop training after 1, 5 or 10 periods of $f(t)$.
-We see that the earlier we stop learning, the worst the performance.
-In the right panel we plot the error $\epsilon(n)$ defined as the temporal average of the squared difference between $f(t)$ and $z(t)$ evaluated along the $n$-th period of the target function $f(t)$ \beq \epsilon(n)=\int_{nT}^{(n+1)T}\de s |f(s)-z(s)|^2\:. \eeq
+Fig.\ref{PCA} instead sheds light on the small region of phase space reached by the dynamical system during training and shows how stable that region is after training, as a function of training time.
+We consider one learning episode during which the output $z(t)$ is trained to reproduce the target $f(t)=3\sin (t/2)/2$.
+In the left panel, we plot the projection of $\underline w(t)$ during training on the first two principal components (PCs) of the auto-correlation matrix $\langle \underline{x}^T(t)\underline{x}(t) \rangle_t$, which is computed once $f(t)$ has been learned.
+The dots on this plot represent the position in the projected PC space of the dynamics after 8, 40, 60, 80 and 100 periods of $f(t)$.
+Thus, we see that the dynamics converges very fast to a small region of phase space where $z(t)$ matches $f(t)$, and then moves very slowly in that region.
+In the right panel of the same figure, we also plot the performance of the network if –during the same learning episode– we stop training after $n_h=$ 8, 40, 60, 80 and 100 periods of $f(t)$.
+The performance of the network is measured with the error $\epsilon(n)$, defined as the temporal average of the squared difference between $f(t)$ and $z(t)$ evaluated along the $n$-the period of the target function $f(t)$ \beq \epsilon(n)=\int_{nT}^{(n+1)T}\de s |f(s)-z(s)|^2\:. \eeq In the right panel of Fig. \ref{PCA}, we see that the earlier we stop learning, the worst the performances.
+But after a while $\left( n_h \geq 40\right)$, performance fluctuates as the dynamics wanders in the small region of phase space yielding small errors.
+All in all, Fig. \ref{sim_around_const} shows that the dynamical system in Eq.~\eqref{dyn_sys} can be trained with the FORCE-II algorithm that we have described in Sec.~\eqref{sec_FORCE}, see Eqs.~\eqref{def_zplus}-\eqref{update_P_rescaled}.